UK’s Start-up visa to close, but the new Innovator Founder route offers applicants a better route to UK settlement

 Prospective applicants who wish to apply under the Start-up route must have an endorsement issued by an endorsing body before 13 April 2023, but anyone who is considering this route may wish to consider waiting for the new Innovator Founder category to open on 13 April 2023 in order to benefit from the new provisions.

-Applicants who have an endorsement under the Start-up route which issued before 13 April 2023 should note that the final date for applications under the Start-up category will be 12 July 2023.
+Applicants who have an endorsement under the Start-up route which was issued before 13 April 2023 should note that the final date for applications under the Start-up category will be 12 July 2023.

 People who currently hold permission under the Start-up route may be able to switch to the Innovator Founder route if they meet the appropriate requirements.
 They should be looking into this well before their two-year Start-up visa is due to expire.
 They would need to meet requirements around the performance of their business against their original endorsed business plan.